kayaramazan/getir-test-case/README.md

  - POST check wrong number format
  - POST check max number is bigger

+ First you need to install dependency with:

+ `npm install`

- You can run test with this command `npm test` .
+ Then you can run test with this command `npm test` .
 Then you will get result like picture in below.

  ![https://i.hizliresim.com/bhRz6x.png](https://i.hizliresim.com/bhRz6x.png)

 ## Creators